MrMoneyDeveloper/ReactDashboard/patient-dashboard/README.md

 ## Usage

-The page displays a navbar at the top, a list of patients on the left, and details for **Jessica Taylor** on the right.
+The page shows a top navbar, a patient list sidebar, a center panel with diagnosis history and diagnostic list, and a right sidebar with patient details and lab results.
+The data is fetched from the provided API using Basic Auth.

 ## Testing

-Run the default test suite with:
+Run the test suite with:

 ```bash
 npm test -- --watchAll=false